Dynamic Light Scattering (DLS) Particle Size Analysis

 DLScat: A Turn-Key Solution with the Benefits of Time Tagger 20

 DLScat is a fully integrated DLS platform built around Swabian Instruments’ Time Tagger 20.
-In this system, the Time Tagger 20 functions as both the photon correlator and the high-precision time-stamping engine, ensuring accurate measurement of the AutoCorrelation Function (ACF) and photon arrival statistics.
+In this system, the Time Tagger 20 functions as both the high-precision time-stamping engine and the photon correlator, ensuring accurate measurement of the Autocorrelation Function (ACF) and photon arrival statistics.
 By combining this timing technology with carefully selected optical and detection components, DLScat is designed to deliver precise and reproducible particle size measurements.
 The system offers high accuracy, flexibility, and full data transparency through the following core elements:

-High-Performance Single-Photon Detectors: The standard configuration uses fiber-coupled Single-Photon Avalanche Diodes (SPADs), offering low dead time, high quantum efficiency, and excellent temporal resolution.
+High-Performance Single-Photon Detectors: The standard configuration uses fiber-coupled Single-Photon Avalanche Diodes (SPADs), offering low dead time, high quantum efficiency, and low afterpulsing.
 These properties are essential for measuring weakly scattering samples such as dilute proteins or sub-50 nm nanoparticles.
-DLScat is also compatible with other detector types, including photomultiplier tubes (PMTs), to accommodate experiments that require different spectral sensitivities or enhanced detection in specific wavelength ranges.

-Multi-Angle Simultaneous Dynamic Light Scattering (MASDLS) Detection: DLScat supports simultaneous measurements at multiple scattering angles to improve accuracy in size characterization and provide internal consistency checks, particularly important for polydisperse or anisotropic samples.
-The system can operate with up to six single-photon detectors positioned at optimized angles , and two detectors at .
-This MASDLS configuration enables more reliable determination of particle size distributions and better resolution of polydispersity or structural heterogeneities in complex samples.
+Multi-Angle Simultaneous Dynamic Light Scattering (MASDLS) Detection: DLScat measures simultaneously at multiple scattering angles to improve accuracy in size characterization and provide internal consistency checks, particularly important for polydisperse or anisotropic samples.
+The system can operate measure simultaneously at up to 5 angles 20°, 69°, 90°, 111°, and at 157°.
+Such configuration enables more reliable determination of particle size distributions and better resolution of polydispersity or structural heterogeneities in complex samples.
 The backscattering angle in the DLScat system includes two detectors to mitigate afterpulsing by calculating the cross correlation instead of the auto correlation value of the signal.

 Enhancing Particle Size Analysis with Swabian Instruments Technology